-PHILADELPHIA – Researchers from the Perelman School of Medicine at the University of Pennsylvania have developed a vaccine to protect against genital herpes.
+PHILADELPHIA – Researchers from the Perelman School of Medicine at the University of Pennsylvania have developed a vaccine using mRNA to protect against genital herpes.
 Tested on both mice and guinea pigs, the immunization led to “mostly sterilizing immunity” from the virus—the strongest type of immunity.
 The results of the study are published today in Science Immunology.

 In the study, researchers delivered the Penn-developed vaccine to 64 mice and then exposed them to genital herpes.
 After 28 days, 63 of the mice were found to have sterilizing immunity, meaning there was no trace of herpes infection or disease after the exposure.
 The one remaining mouse developed dormant infection without any prior genital disease.
 Similarly, 10 guinea pigs, which have responses to herpes infections that more closely resemble that of humans, were also given the vaccine and exposed to the virus.
 No animal developed genital lesions and only two showed any evidence that they became infected, but the infection was not in a form that animals could transmit the virus.